Additional materials and COVID-19-related content recommended by our UMB experts:

 This WikiHow website provides helpful information on how to stay calm during a coronavirus outbreak, including developing a realistic mindset, managing your feelings, and protecting yourself from infection.

 Meditations and Calming Exercises

-This website from Calm.com provides a treasure-trove of free guided meditations, music, movement, bedtime stories, mindfulness exercises, and brief talks from experts to help calm anxiety, reduce stress, and improve restful sleep.
-There are also meditations for children.
+This website from Calm.com provides a treasure trove of free guided meditations, music, movement, bedtime stories, mindfulness exercises, and brief talks from experts to help calm anxiety, reduce stress, and improve restful sleep.
+There also are meditations for children.

-Mental Health Resources For Immediate Response
+Mental Health Resources for Immediate Response

 Disaster Distress Helpline

 Call 1-800-985-5990 or text TalkWithUs to 66746.
 The Disaster Distress Helpline provides crisis counseling and support for anyone in the U.S. experiencing distress or other behavioral health concerns related to any natural or human-caused disaster, including public health emergencies and COVID-19.

 Crisis Text Line